rawlph/hexagrid/docs/CodeArchitecture.md

 - Manages the overall game state and lifecycle
 - Handles UI updates and user input

-**Key Dependencies**:
-- Depends on all core systems (EntityManager, EventSystem, Grid, TurnSystem)
-- Depends on PlayerComponent and TileComponent for entity creation
-- Depends on DOM elements for UI updates
+**Initialization Process**:
+1. Create and initialize all systems
+2. Set up the grid and create entities
+3. Register event listeners
+4. Create the player entity
+5. Initialize the UI components
+6. Start the game loop

-## Component Overviews
+## Key Components

 ### Player Component